NutriBullet Pro 900 vs Oster Pro 1200 Blender

 - Louder operation compared to personal blenders

-Build quality differs notably between these brands.
-NutriBullet uses high-impact plastic for its cups and housing, prioritizing durability in a compact form.
-Oster's glass jar resists scratches and staining better than plastic, though it adds weight.
-Both brands offer solid warranties, with NutriBullet providing one year and Oster typically offering three years on the Pro 1200.
+For build quality, NutriBullet uses high-impact plastic that's durable and lightweight.
+Oster's glass resists scratches and stains better but adds weight.
+NutriBullet warranties run one year; Oster typically offers three years on the Pro 1200.

 Frequently Asked Questions

-For single-serve smoothies and soft ingredients, the NutriBullet's 900 watts with its extraction blade design performs comparably.
-However, the Oster's 1200 watts and larger blade assembly handle tougher tasks like crushing large quantities of ice, blending thick frozen mixtures, and processing hot soups more effectively.
+For single-serve smoothies and softer ingredients, absolutely—the NutriBullet's 900 watts combined with its extraction blade design works great.
+But the Oster's 1200 watts and larger blade setup handle tougher jobs better: crushing lots of ice, blending thick frozen stuff, and processing hot soups.

-Both excel at green smoothies, but the NutriBullet's extraction blade and cyclonic action are specifically engineered to break down leafy greens like kale and spinach into ultra-smooth drinks without chunks.
-The Oster can achieve similar results but may require using higher speeds and slightly longer blending times.
+Both do well, but the NutriBullet was specifically engineered for this.
+Its extraction blade and cyclonic action break down kale and spinach into completely smooth drinks without any chunks.
+The Oster gets there too, just needs higher speeds and a bit more blending time.

-Yes, the Oster's glass jar, lid, and blade assembly are dishwasher safe, as are NutriBullet's cups and lids.
-However, both manufacturers recommend hand-washing the blade assemblies to maintain sharpness longer.
+Yes, the Oster's glass jar, lid, and blade assembly are all dishwasher safe, just like NutriBullet's cups and lids.
+That said, both brands recommend hand-washing the blades if you want them to stay sharp longer.

-The Oster Pro 1200 is better suited for nut butter due to its larger capacity and ability to process ingredients without overheating.
-The NutriBullet can make small batches but requires frequent stopping to scrape down sides and may struggle with the thick consistency in its narrow cups.
+The Oster Pro 1200 handles nut butter much better thanks to its larger capacity and ability to process without overheating.
+The NutriBullet can do small batches, but you'll need to stop frequently to scrape the sides, and the narrow cups make it trickier with thick mixtures.

 Related Comparisons